Venafi/vcert/README-CLI-CLOUD.md

 Review these prerequistes to get started.
 You'll need the following:

-1. Verify that the Venafi as a Service REST API at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html) is accessible from the system where VCert will be run.
+1. Verify that the Venafi as a Service REST API at [https://api.venafi.cloud](https://api.venafi.cloud/vaas) is accessible from the system where VCert will be run.
 2. You have successfully registered for a Venafi as a Service account, have been granted at least the "Resource Owner" role, and know your API key.
+You can use the `getcred` action to [register and obtain an API key](#registering-and-obtaining-an-api-key) but you will need an administrator to update your role if there are already 3 or more users registered for your company in Venafi as a Service.
-4. A CA Account and Issuing Template exist and have been configured with:
+3. A CA Account and Issuing Template exist and have been configured with:
     1. Recommended Settings values for:
         1. Organizational Unit (OU)
         2. Organization (O)